nik-ez/snowiq-docs/soc-phase-management.md

 ## Phase Creation

-"Monitoring" Phase for each depot is created automatically with event.
+The "Monitoring" Phase for each depot is created automatically with each event.

-Phase creation process contains two steps: specify Phase details and Assignments Planning.
+The Phase creation process has two steps: specify Phase details and Assignments Planning.

 To create a new phase click on the "Add Phase" button.

 ![Phase Creation](/images/soc/soc-event-management/add-phase.png){: .width-xl}{: data-lightbox="7"}

-Fill out all the properties of the form and click "Add Phase" button.
-After that system will redirect you to the Assignment Planning screen.
+Fill out all the information on the form and click the "Add Phase" button.
+The system will then redirect you to the Assignment Planning screen.

 </section>